-HOW TO USE SOFT PLASTIC WORMS FOR BASS FISHING
+HOW TO USE SOFT PLASTICS FOR BASS FISHING

-Soft plastic worms are considered one of the most popular lures for Bass fishing.
+Soft plastic worms and other soft plastics are considered some of the most popular lures for Bass fishing.
 They’re simple, versatile and prove to be very irresistible to Bass.
-Soft plastic worms come in many styles, sizes and colours, so it can be a bit overwhelming for amateur anglers.
-Read on for my tips to using soft plastic worms for Bass fishing.
+Soft plastic worms and other soft plastics come in many styles, sizes and colours, so it can be a bit overwhelming for amateur anglers.
+Read on for my tips to using soft plastic worms and other small soft plastics for Bass fishing.

 CHOOSING A SIZE AND COLOR